Bank Charges Journal Entry does not have any unusual accounting treatment.

 Any business can sustain itself based on profits and income in the long run.
 A major source of income for banks after Interest income is the transaction charges.

 Note: Banks are also required to charge the GST on the total value of bank charges levied.
-So, account holder tend to record the bank fees along with all taxes levied.
+So, account holders tend to record the bank fees along with all taxes levied.

-Runners Insight: The interesting fact for this expense is that there will not be any liability account in this JE.
-This is because most often the fact that charges are payable is known after the happening of transaction.
+Runners Insight: The interesting fact about this expense is that there will not be any liability account in this JE.
+This is because most often the fact that charges are payable is known after the happening of the transaction.
 Account holders get this information from Bank statements.

 Bank Charges Journal entry is similar to an expenses JE.
 We record this entry by debiting the Bank charges GL and Crediting the Bank GL.